 Section 1 ~ Organization

-The pocket for the first section is used for student response cards.
+Students use the pocket in the first section for student response cards.
 You can download these free response cards here.

 Following the tabbed divider, the first section contains syllabi, schedules, student goals, instructions for projects, policies, etc.